spdk/spdk/doc/vhost_processing.md

 (guest physical address to vhost virtual address).
 SPDK enforces the request and response data to be contained within a single memory region.
 I/O buffers do not have such limitations and SPDK may automatically perform additional iovec splitting and gpa_to_vva translations if required.
-After forming request structs, SPDK forwards such I/O to the underlying drive and polls for the completion.
+After forming the request structs, SPDK forwards such I/O to the underlying drive and polls for the completion.
 Once I/O completes, SPDK vhost fills the response buffer with proper data and interrupts the guest by doing an eventfd_write on the call descriptor for proper virtqueue.
-There are multiple interrupt coalescing features involved, but they won't be discussed in this document.
+There are multiple interrupt coalescing features involved, but they are not be discussed in this document.

+### SPDK optimizations {#vhost_spdk_optimizations}

+Due to its poll-mode nature, SPDK vhost removes the requirement for I/O submission notifications, drastically increasing the vhost server throughput and decreasing the guest overhead of submitting an I/O. A couple of different solutions exist to mitigate the I/O completion interrupt overhead (irqfd, vDPA), but those won't be discussed in this document.
+For the highest performance, a poll-mode @ref virtio can be used, as it suppresses all I/O completion interrupts, making the I/O path to fully bypass the QEMU/KVM overhead.